humberojoca/CaTanalysis/README.md

 # CaT Analysis
 Python code for analysis of calcium transient images obtained using linescan mode in Laser Scanning Microscopes.
 Still in development and limited in scope.
-Please free to share feedback and ideas.
+Please fell free to share feedback and ideas.

 Ca_Transient.py - Main script.
 Execute to start the analysis.